Best Powered Bookshelf Speakers (2026)

 Summary

-The market's four defining trends in 2026: (1) HDMI ARC is now table-stakes for flagship models — KEF, Klipsch, Edifier (M90), Triangle, and Q Acoustics all ship it, cannibalizing the low-end soundbar market; (2) streaming protocols are fragmenting — KEF standardizes on AirPlay 2 + Chromecast + Roon, while Triangle AIO uses DTS Play-Fi; (3) hi-res codec support (24-bit/96-384kHz over Wi-Fi, LDAC over Bluetooth) has moved below $400 with the Edifier M90; (4) phono preamps remain a premium feature, present on ~40% of models, and make the Kanto YU6 and Klipsch The Fives the default picks for vinyl listeners who don't want a separate preamp box. [src2, src3, src4, src6, src7, src9]
+The market's four defining trends in 2026: (1) HDMI ARC is now table-stakes for flagship models — KEF, Klipsch, Edifier (M90), Triangle, Q Acoustics, and Kanto (Ren) all ship it, cannibalizing the low-end soundbar market; (2) streaming protocols are fragmenting — KEF and the new Klipsch Fives II standardize on AirPlay 2 + Chromecast/Google Cast + Roon, while Triangle AIO uses DTS Play-Fi; (3) hi-res codec support (24-bit/96-384kHz over Wi-Fi, LDAC over Bluetooth) has moved below $400 with the Edifier M90; (4) phono preamps remain a premium feature, present on ~40% of models, and make the Kanto YU6 and Klipsch The Fives the default picks for vinyl listeners who don't want a separate preamp box. [src2, src3, src4, src6, src7, src9, src11]

-Best overall for the money remains the KEF LSX II LT at $999 — universally praised by What Hi-Fi, TechRadar, and SoundStage for sound-per-dollar and future-proof connectivity.
-Best for TV as a stereo alternative to a soundbar is the Klipsch The Fives (~$799), with the new Edifier M90 (~$370) now the budget HDMI alternative at less than half the price.
-Best budget desktop pair is the Edifier R1280T (~$120). [src1, src2, src3, src4, src9]
+Best overall for the money is now the KEF LSX II LT — universally praised by What Hi-Fi, TechRadar, and SoundStage for sound-per-dollar and future-proof connectivity, and now routinely ~$650 rather than its $999 list, making it the standout value of the category.
+Best for TV as a stereo alternative to a soundbar is the original Klipsch The Fives (~$700), with the Edifier M90 (~$370) the budget HDMI alternative at roughly half the price; the new Klipsch The Fives II ($1,399.99) is the premium step-up for buyers who want Onkyo amplification plus full Wi-Fi streaming.
+Best budget desktop pair is the Edifier R1280T (~$120). [src1, src2, src3, src4, src9, src11]

 Top 11 Models Compared